Harry Reid International Airport: In popular culture

-Harry Reid International Airport - under its former name, McCarran International Airport - appears in the 2010 videogame Fallout: New Vegas.
+Harry Reid International Airport – under its former name, McCarran International Airport – appears in the 2010 video game Fallout: New Vegas.
 In game, it is often referred to as Camp McCarran, due to the presence of New California Republic troops using it as a military base.

 Additionally, the airport appears at the end of the 1988 film Midnight Run, and the end of the 2007 film Ocean's Thirteen.